 - POI Density Control: The density of points of interest shown on the basemap can be adjusted to show greater or fewer points of interest by default.

 - Create a map ID

 To use Cloud-based maps styling, your map must be loaded using a map ID.

-Before adding a map ID to use Cloud-based maps styling on an existing map that is customized with hard-coded styling, such as JSON or URL query parameters, we recommend you remove the hard-coded styling to avoid potential conflict with future functionality.
+- Update from hard-coded styling Before adding a map ID to use cloud-based maps styling on an existing map that is customized with hard-coded styling, such as JSON or URL query parameters, remove the hard-coded styling to avoid a potential conflict with future features.
 You can import your JSON styling into a new map style.

 Run the ApiDemos sample app